-Produced in the testicles, testosterone does more for a man than fuel his sex drive.
-It fuels mental and physical energy and changes during puberty, maintains muscle mass, regulates the fight or flight response, and regulates other key evolutionary features.
+If you’re a MAAB, testosterone is a hormone produced in your testes.
+It does more than fuel your sex drive.
+It also fuels changes during puberty, fuels your mental and physical energy, maintains your muscle mass, regulates your fight-or-flight response, and regulates other key evolutionary features.

-Male menopause can cause physical, sexual, and psychological problems, which typically worsen as a man gets older.
-Symptoms include:
+Male menopause can cause physical, sexual, and psychological problems.
+They typically worsen as you get older.
+They can include:

 - insomnia or difficulty sleeping

 - reduced muscle mass and feelings of physical weakness